ShockThunder/RandomStructuralDiary/README.md

 Answer on random questions of your diary to get new thoughts;
 This plugin use a prepared list of questions if you doesn't have one.
 There is the list - https://zttl.wiki/Structural-diary-b5ecbe5e0dd643b1a868bd773b34094b
+### Update 1.1.0
+Now by default plugin picks number of question from the whole file.
+You can change this behaviour to old style in plugin settings.

 You can setup your own questions for example
 ```markdown
     #Section1